 2015 –The Family Support Service is formalised, giving families a trusted face to turn to when in need.

 2020 – The global COVID-19 Pandemic forces The Girls & Boys Brigade to close its doors for the first time in history.
-Programs are delivered remotely and online for the two months of nationwide lockdown.
+Programs are delivered remotely and online.

 Find out more about the programs we offer today and how these are helping inner-Sydney children, youth and families.